Lipstick: Tips, Tricks and How to Wear it

 3. Always Use a Matching Lipliner

 Now, being matchy matchy in this case is okay.
-It’s not hard to find the right lipliner color when working with reds, and darker colors.
-You may though have a hard time finding the perfect nude.
-That’s okay though just be sure it’s not more than two shades darker and be sure to blend your liner with a brush or your finger to make sure a hard line isn’t seen.
+It’s not hard to find the right lipliner color when working with reds and darker colors.
+There are a lot of good nudes out there too!
+You may have a hard time finding the the right shade you are looking for because the color that goes on your skin versus what you see in packaging isn’t always the same.
+That’s okay though, take your time.
+Just be sure the liner you choose is not more than two shades darker and be sure to blend your liner with a brush or your finger to get rid of the hard line.
+Blending is key!

 4. Eyes vs. Lips

 I make it a rule to never wear a dark smokey eye and dark lips at the same time.
 I’m extremely uncomfortable having so much color and dark make up on my face at once.
 If you want to wear red lipstick, keep the rest of your makeup neutral and natural looking.
 If you want eyes that stand out, create a nice, dark smoky eye and keep your lips natural with a nude hue or gloss.
 You’ll see me wear a played up eye way more than a dark lip.
-It’s personal preference really just be sure to choose one or the other.
+It’s personal preference really, just be sure to choose one or the other – one that makes you feel your best.

-Lip stains are great for long days.
+Lip stains and long-lasting liquid matte lipsticks are great for long, busy days.
 Stains last forever and are great if you don’t have the time to reapply.
-Be sure to line lips before applying but rest assure your lip color will last all day and then some when using a lip stain.

 Never throw out your lipstick if you buy the wrong color!
-If you can’t take it back, blend it with another lipstick.
+Instead, blend it with another lipstick.
 Blending lipsticks is easy to do and can be fun too.

 7. Use Lipstick as Blush

 If you love to make sure the make up colors on your face all make sense like I do, then this is a great trick for you!
-The consistency of lipstick is very similar to a cream blush.
+The consistency of cream (traditional) lipstick is very similar to a cream blush.
 To use lipstick as a blush, dab a few dots on the apples of your cheeks and gently blend with a blending sponge.
 Blend, blend and spread the color up to your hair-line to spread color evenly.
+Note: I do not recommend a liquid matte lipstick for this tip.

 8. Fix and Save Broken Lipstick